 There are two key ways to approach dressing for a pear-shaped body.
 Firstly, you can take advantage of your curvaceous bottom half and draw attention to it with figure-hugging silhouettes.
 Or, you can distract from the area by keeping clothing on your bottom half dark and understated (think indigo jeans and black trousers).
 To distract from your bottom half you'll want to go brighter on your top half, this can be done by adding interest through block color, print and statement jewelry.

 “Use visual tricks such as V and scoop neck tops, chunky necklaces, and earrings,” advises aesthetics specialist Dr. Galyna Selezneva.
 These, plus colorful, printed tops, will draw the eye up and away from your hips.

 If you're clever with your styling, you could even create the illusion of a much-coveted hourglass figure.
 It all comes down to striking a balance between your narrow shoulders and wider hips by adding extra bulk up top.
 Double-breasted jackets, ruffles, pussy-bow detailing, and statement sleeves will all boost your bust and broaden your shoulders, evening up your proportions.
 Tucking tops into high-waisted skirts and trousers, opting for fitted dresses, and choosing cropped jackets will also help.
-And never underestimate the transformative power of cinching in your middle section with a belt, or even throwing on some shapewear to streamline your shape underneath.
+And never underestimate the transformative power of cinching in your middle section with a belt, or even throwing on some of the best shapewear to streamline your silhouette underneath.

 The best clothes for a pear body type